Rocky Point, Queensland (Weipa Town): Amenities

 The Weipa Town Authority provides the Hibberd Library in Hibberd Drive.

 St Joseph's Catholic Church is on Boundary Road at Rocky Point.
 It is within the Weipa Parish of the Roman Catholic Diocese of Cairns.

 Education

-Western Cape College is a government primary and secondary (Early Childhood-12) school for boys and girls.
+Western Cape College is a government primary and secondary (Early Childhood to Year 12) school for boys and girls.
 Its Weipa Campus is at Central Avenue (12.6268°S 141.8801°E).
 In 2017, the school had an enrolment of 958 students with 88 teachers (85 full-time equivalent) and 76 non-teaching staff (62 full-time equivalent).
 It includes a special education program.
 It offers boarding facilities at Lot 50 Tamarind Road (12.6273°S 141.8897°E).